CSE2018/cse-exam/raven.md

 “’tis some visitor entreating entrance at my chamber door— some late visitor entreating entrance at my chamber door;—
 ||||||| base
-“’tis some visitor entreating entrance at my chamber _—
+“’tis some visitor entreating entrance at my chamber door—
 <<<<<<< ours
-some late visitor entreating entrance at my chamber _;—
+some late visitor entreating entrance at my chamber door;—
 =======
-“’tis some visitor entreating entrance at my chamber _— Some late visitor entreating entrance at my chamber _;—
+“’tis some visitor entreating entrance at my chamber door— Some late visitor entreating entrance at my chamber door;—
 >>>>>>> theirs
 ||||||| base
-some late visitor entreating entrance at my chamber _;—
+some late visitor entreating entrance at my chamber door;—
 =======
-Some late visitor entreating entrance at my chamber _;—
+Some late visitor entreating entrance at my chamber door;—
 >>>>>>> theirs
 This it is and nothing more.”